Kenolise/codengine/src/pages/create-your-own-blog/index.md

 ---
-title: Do you like what you see?
+title: My 100 Days of Code
-date: '2020-04-25'
+date: '2020-05-11'
-spoiler: How to create your own blog.
+spoiler: Take a peep into my 100 days journey.
 ---

 Hey there, do you like what you see?
 Looks great right?